wmglab-duke/ascent/README.md

 As a recipient of this software, you may choose which license to receive the code under.
 Outside contributions to the Duke owned code base cannot be accepted unless the contributor transfers the copyright to those changes over to Duke University.

-To enter a custom license agreement without the MIT license restrictions, please contact the Digital Innovations department at Duke Office for Technology & Commercialization (https://olv.duke.edu/software/) at olvquestions@duke.edu with reference to “OTC File No. 7483” in your email.
+To enter a custom license agreement without the MIT license restrictions, please contact the Digital Innovations department at Duke Office for Translation & Commercialization (https://olv.duke.edu/software/) at olvquestions@duke.edu with reference to “OTC File No. 7483” in your email.